dmsergeev/dmsergeev.github.io/_posts/2018-06-23-A-Very-Simple-Service.md

 Then I turned my watch to the app health and other stats in [Spring Boot Admin](https://github.com/codecentric/spring-boot-admin).
 It is an extremely useful application that connects to the health and other endpoints or 'actuators' in Spring Boot applications.
 You can use it to take a heapdump, change logging level, etc.

-After going there a couple of times I detected a most bizarre pattern -- every time I open service details on SBA the transaction starts going.
-Down to the millisecond.
+After going there a couple of times I detected a most bizarre pattern -- every time I open the service details on SBA the transaction begins.
 How could SBA possibly start a transaction?

-Everything became clear when I switched logging level to DEBUG, and went to the SBA whilst looking at `docker logs --follow`:
+Everything became clear when I switched logging level to DEBUG, and went to the SBA while looking at `docker logs --follow`:

 `[main] [] [DEBUG] liquibase -- Connected to dev@jdbc:postgresql`